lsst-dm/dmtn-156/index.rst

 One of the goals of partitioning in the distributed system like Cassandra is to optimally distribute load across multiple nodes in the cluster to avoid bottlenecks.
-In a context of AP pipeline with 189 independent CCD processes it means that we want to send queries from different CCD to different partitions.
-Ideally we would want one-to-one correspondence between CCDs and partitions but that is of course impossible because CCD position on the sky is random.
+In a context of AP pipeline with 189 independent per-CCD processes it means that we want to send queries from different CCDs to different partitions.
+Ideally we would want one-to-one correspondence between CCDs and partitions but that is of course impossible because CCD position and orientation on the sky is random.
 The goal in that case is to optimize the size of the partition and partitioning scheme so that on average the load is balanced across cluster and performance is optimal.

 Spatial partitioning
 --------------------